dvrzan/dvrzan.github.io/Content/posts/2023/12/custom-dark-mode-color.md

 ---
 date: 2023-12-07 08:45
 description: When developing apps in SwiftUI, we're given a set of components that allow us to support both light and dark modes without a lot of work.
 But, there might be occasions where you want a different dark mode color for your app.
 Like dark blue.
-image: /images/posts/2023/12/custom-dark-mode-colors.png
+image: /images/posts/2023/12/custom-dark-mode-color.png
 tags: swift, swiftUI, design
 ---

-# Add custom dark mode colors to your app
+# Add custom dark mode color to your app

 Today, it's quite common for apps to support both light and dark color modes.
 In fact, if your app is only available in light mode, it's likely dark mode is a highly requested feature.